Reversing Roe: A Review of Systemic Impacts

 Contributors

-Kellen is Ethic's Director of Sustainability Data & Insights.
+Kellen Parker is Ethic's Director of Sustainability Data & Insights.
 He has BAs in Economics and Philosophy from the University of Virginia and is a CFA Charterholder.
 He has been in NYC since 2010 and is passionate about waste reduction and transportation advocacy.
 Kellen has experience at environmental think tanks as well as risk and asset management firms.

 Born and raised in Brooklyn, New York, Sophie comes to Ethic after a 10-year career in education with a focus on adult math education.
 Through her experiences as a teacher, she became passionate about education policy and the power of research to enact change.
 Sophie has an MS in Quantitative Methods for the Social Sciences from the CUNY Graduate Center, where she developed a particular interest in measurement issues in the social sciences.
 She also holds a BA in Writing and Psychology from Columbia University.